krglaws/MyLFS/README.md

 # MyLFS
 It's a giant bash script that builds Linux From Scratch.

-Pronounce it in whatever way seems best to you.

 If you don't know what this is, or haven't built Linux From Scratch on your own before, you should go through the LFS [book](https://linuxfromscratch.org) before using this script.
+I have been careful to leave some comments throughout the script indicating the section of the book that a particular part of the script comes from, although most sections are not marked.
+For example, you might see "LFS 12.4 Section 4.2".
+For someone wanting to understand this script while going through the book, paying attention to these may come in handy.

+This is a script that I wrote for myself and for my own use, but I encourage others to fork this repository and either craft their own versions, or submit PRs to this one.

 ## How To Use
-Basically, just run `sudo ./mylfs.sh --build-all` and then stare at your terminal for several hours.
-Maybe meditate on life or something while you wait.
-Or maybe clean your room or do your dishes finally.
-I don't know.
-Do whatever you want.
-Maybe by the end of the script, you'll realize why you love linux so much: you love it because it is *hard*.
-Just like going to the moon, god dammit.
+Consult the `mylfs.sh` help message to get a full picture of its features:
 ```
-$ sudo ./mylfs.sh --help
+$ ./mylfs.sh --help
 Welcome to MyLFS.

     WARNING: Most of the functionality in this script requires root privilages,